All Episodes

 When you're solving fantasy problems, there's no end to it.

-That's to say you may have a private pension arrangement, you may have a four hundred one K, you may have a SEP or whatever, and one day the government uh government spokesman just turns up on TV and announces he's nationalizing it.
+That's to say, you may have a private pension arrangement, you may have a 401k, you may have a SEP or whatever.

-Just as the government took over General Motors, just as the government took over college loans, just as the government took over health care, the government is now taking over your 401k.
+Just as the government took over General Motors, just as the government took over college loans, just as the government took over healthcare, the government is now taking over your 401k.

-Uh but just think how crazy uh the government taking over General Motors would have sounded, you know, even as late as, say, nineteen eighty.
+And it's worth thinking about that because it sounds crazy, but just think how crazy the government taking over General Motors would have sounded, you know, even as late as, say, 1980.

-And that's why the the important thing is to nip them in the bud, to nip them in the bud.
+And that's why the important thing is to nip them in the bud, to nip them in the bud.

-When uh Ezra Klein, who's a um uh uh economist with the Washington Post and uh uh he he he got into trouble when he was on MSNBC and he said that one reason people find the um uh the uh the the Constitution so confusing as he put it uh is because it's over a hundred years old, and so it's written in this kind of old timey language that people don't understand.
+There was a very interesting example of why the left ties itself into knots on this kind of stuff, by the way, when Ezra Klein, who's an economist with the Washington Post, and he got into trouble when he was on MSNBC and he said that one reason people find the Constitution so confusing, as he put it, is because it's over 100 years old.

 I mean, who needs it, man?

-It's over a hundred years old.
+It's over 100 years old.

-It doesn't matter whether it's a hundred years old, two hundred years.
+It doesn't matter whether it's 100 years old, 200 years old.

-Who it's celebrating its four hundredth anniversary.
+It's celebrating its 400th anniversary.

 Who can relate to it?

-It's like uh totally ancient outmoded stuff.
+It's like totally ancient, outmoded stuff.

-Uh the idea that there might be timeless principles which endure beyond the span of a mere human lifetime is literally incredible to the left.
+The idea that there might be timeless principles which endure beyond the span of a mere human lifetime is literally incredible to the left because it's a present tense moment.

-Uh it lives in a kind of fevered present tense sphere.
+It lives in a kind of fevered present tense sphere.

 And just as it has no interest in the past, it has no real interest in the future.